bhurt/webbench/README.md

   running in a serverless architecture.
 * JSON serialization and deserialization on the servers must be performed using an open source, commercially accessible library.
 * Database communication and pooling on the servers must be done using an open source, commercially accessible library.
-* Servers will all have 8 GB of swap.

 Server Configuration
 =====================